awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

   + **CodeDeploy agent is included in your AMI **: Configure the AMI so that the agent is in a `Stopped` state when the instance is created, and then include a script for starting the agent as the final step in your `cfn-init` script library\.

   \.

+## "CodeDeployRole does not give you permission to perform operations in the following AWS service: AmazonAutoScaling" error<a name="troubleshooting-auto-scaling-permissions-error"></a>

+ Deployments that use an Auto Scaling group created with a launch template require the following permissions\.
+These are in addition to the permissions granted by the `AWSCodeDeployRole` AWS managed policy\.
++  `ec2:RunInstance`
++  `ec2:CreateTags`
++  `iam:PassRole`

+ You might received this error if you are missing these permissions\.
+For more information, see [Allow a User to Create Deployments Using an Auto Scaling Group Created by a Launch Template](auth-and-access-control-iam-identity-based-access-control.md#identity-based-policies-example-4), [Tutorial: Use CodeDeploy to Deploy an Application to an Amazon EC2 Auto Scaling Group](tutorials-auto-scaling-group.md), and [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

 ## Instances in an Amazon EC2 Auto Scaling group are continuously provisioned and terminated before a revision can be deployed<a name="troubleshooting-auto-scaling-provision-termination-loop"></a>